-The TL-WA801ND 300Mbps Wireless N Access Point is dedicated to Small Office/Home Office (SOHO) wireless network solutions.
+This Wireless N Access Point is dedicated to Small Office/Home Office (SOHO) wireless network solutions.
 It allows for greater range and mobility within your wireless network while also allowing you to connect the wireless devices to a wired environment.
 Increased mobility and the absence of cabling will be beneficial for your network.

-With using IEEE 802.11n wireless technology, your device can transmit wireless data at the rate of up to 300Mbps.
-With multiple protection measures, including SSID broadcast control and wireless LAN 64/128/152-bit WEP encryption, WiFi protected Access (WPA2- PSK, WPA- PSK), the TL-WA801ND 300Mbps Wireless N Access Point delivers complete data privacy.
-This device leverages some 802.11n features to provide improved performance and coverage compared to 802.11a/g devices, and fully interoperates with 802.11n products if they are Wi-Fi CERTIFIED, but it does not conform to all of the requirements in the IEEE specification and is not classified as "n" in the Wi-Fi CERTIFIED program.
+With using IEEE 802.11n wireless technology, your device can transmit wireless data at the rate of up to 150/300/450Mbps.
+With multiple protection measures, including SSID broadcast control and wireless LAN 64/128/152-bit WEP encryption, WiFi protected Access (WPA2- PSK, WPA- PSK), the Wireless N Access Point delivers complete data privacy.
+This device leverages some 802.11n features to provide improved performance and coverage compared to 802.11a/g devices, and fully interoperates with 802.11n products if they are Wi-Fi CERTIFIED.

 It supports an easy, web-based setup for installation and management.
 Even though you may not be familiar with the Access Point, you can easily configure it with the help of this Guide.
-Before installing the AP, please look through this Guide to get the full information of the TL-WA801ND 300Mbps Wireless N Access Point.
+Before installing the AP, please look through this Guide to get the full information of the TL-WA701ND/TL-WA801ND/TL-WA901ND Wireless N Access Point.